18F/18f.gsa.gov/_posts/2018-07-26-what-we-learned-from-building-a-pool-of-agile-vendors.md

 objectives.
 However, we didn’t have a mechanism to easily offboard vendors that weren’t interested in bidding on the work going forward.
-Since we created the BPA from GSA Schedules, onboarding new vendors to the vehicle would have required to use same evaluation criteria from the original solicitation.
+Since we created the BPA from GSA Schedules, onboarding new vendors to the vehicle would have required using the same evaluation criteria from the original solicitation.
 This would have replicated the problems we already experienced with getting the right labor category mix and required our staff to take time away from client work.